 If you’re looking to gain the competitive edge, exceptional customer service is key.
 Wendy Knowler has a wealth of experience in the area of customer service training.
-She hosts training workshops for businesses around South Africa.
-Wendy’s expertise, based on 20 years of mediating conflict between consumers and companies, will gear your team for success in this critical space.
+She hosts training workshops for businesses around South Africa, or online.
+Wendy’s expertise, based on more than 20 years of mediating conflict between consumers and companies, will gear your team for success in this critical space.

 All companies will have a wobble sooner or later – we shouldn’t judge them on that, but rather on how they handle it.
 Communication is absolutely vital. – Wendy Knowler

 What others say about Wendy’s customer service training

 “I have always admired Wendy’s journalistic skills and her ability to present a case in a way that is fair to all parties concerned.
 In particular, Wendy carved out a name for herself as a Consumer journalist, and has gained the respect of both corporates and consumers.
 So it was an incredible learning experience having Wendy running a Media workshop with TFG’s corporate communications team.
 I enjoyed her ‘tell it like it is’ style and the way she held a mirror up to aspects that could be done better.
 Unlike other workshops, she totally tailored ours to our own industry and own examples.
 We ended up with a long ‘to do’ list of ideas and practical insights that we could implement.

 “This workshop was so valuable that I invited Wendy back to present a slot at our Marketing Forum called: Social Media from a Journalist’s Point of View.
 Once again the feedback from all the marketers in TFG was very positive – they learnt a lot from Wendy’s feedback, as well as getting out actual points that they were able to implement/action.
 I would not hesitate to recommend Wendy to share her wealth of knowledge and experience with other businesses.”